axe-api/docs/docs/04-queries/README.md

 ## Sorting

-You may sorting your results by your selections for multiple columns;
+You may sort your results by your selections for multiple columns;

 ```
 /api/users?sort=surname,-name